 If your parent or loved one can still live at home, find out ways you could help them out.
-For example, in addition to making the house more senior-friendly, decluttering might make it easier for your loved one to focus on the task at hand.
+For example, in addition to making the house more senior friendly, decluttering might make it easier for your loved one to focus on a task at hand.
 Ask your doctor whether there are educational or support groups in your area that can teach you and your family how to cope with the changes happening in your loved one’s brain.

 9. What type of specialists should we see?

-Ask your family doctor for referrals to specialists such as a geriatrician, a neurologist, a visiting nurse or an occupational therapist.
-Each of these will offer a distinct and targeted approach to meeting the specific needs that your loved one may have.
+Ask your family doctor for referrals to specialists such as a geriatrician, a neurologist, a visiting nurse, or an occupational therapist.
+Each of these will offer a distinct and targeted approach to meeting your loved one’s specific needs.

 10. What can I do to support myself?

 Finally, don’t forget about yourself.
-Ask the doctor if he or she could refer you to a dementia support group.
-(And, remember, if a friend or family member asks if they can help you out, the correct answer is almost always “yes!”)
+Ask the doctor if he or she can refer you to a dementia support group.
+(And remember: If a friend or family member asks if they can help you out, the correct answer is almost always “Yes!”)

 Caring for a person with dementia is challenging work that demands ongoing commitment.
 It’s a marathon, not a sprint, and that means you must take care of yourself.
 Seek help from friends and family.
 Prioritize self-care, and accept help whenever it is available.
 If you experience signs of caregiver depression or anxiety, seek help from a doctor or therapist.
 These are treatable conditions, and getting the right support can help you sustain the energy that caregiving demands.